07042006/07042006/README.md

 ### <div align="center">I'm Bruno, a part-time full-stack freelance developer👨‍💻</div>

-- 🔭 I’m currently working at [Fox Devs](https://www.instagram.com/foxdevs/)
+- 🔭 I currently work as CEO of [Fox Devs](https://www.instagram.com/foxdevs/).

-- 🌱 I’m currently learning React Native and Electron
+- 🌱 I'm currently learning Ruby and Spring

-- ❓ I like to talk about technologies that can revolutionize the market
+- ❓ I like to talk about technologies that can revolutionize the programming market.
+In addition to being a business enthusiast.

-- ⚡ Fun fact: I'm a gamer in my spare time
+- ⚡ I like traveling and discovering new places, people and books.

 <br/>